jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

     * In order to force independence between personality pairs, it is important that the same number of users of each personality (39) for each of the 16 personalities (624 total) is used in the test train process for every model.

-    * This means for each of the four personality pairs, the 624 users are split evenly (50/50) into 312 users of one personality in the pair and 312 users of the opposite personality in the pair
+    * This means that for each of the four personality pairs, the 624 users are split evenly (50/50) into 312 users of one personality in the pair and 312 users of the opposite personality in the pair

     * Using StratifiedKFold in the cross validation function, the split of both personality pairs stays even for both train and test users.